joeljohnson-44/movie-review-sensitivity-analysis/README.md

 ```
 git clone https://github.com/joeljohnson-44/movie-review-sensitivity-analysis.git
 ```
-After cloning move to this git repo.
+After cloning move to this git repo folder.

 ### 5.2 Download Models from Hugging Face
 The model files are too large to store in Git, so I have added them in hugging face repo.